 You can have all the powers and qualities of Spiderman, Superman, Batman and all the other superheroes put together, and yet if you think you can build the company of your dreams on your own, you couldn’t be further from the truth.

 You see, a startup is a lonely place.
 You are working on something that no one believes in, that you’ve been told time and time again will never work.
 It’s you against the world.
 But the reality is that you can’t really do it on your own.
 You need to enlist help.
 Bring others around to your way of thinking.
 Let them share in your enthusiasm.
 Give them the magic glasses that will let them see your vision of the future.

-Founders or leaders who avoid uncomfortable questions and confrontations are setting up themselves and the company for failure.
+Founders or leaders who avoid uncomfortable questions and confrontation are setting up themselves and the company up for failure.
 I have seen so many companies fall apart because the stakeholders can’t seem to agree or even agree to disagree.
 Big egos and taking things personally act like salt on injury.
 If your startup is full of upstart people, it’ll die a painful death.

 3. Don’t expect a second chance

 Your investors may be a bit more patient with you and give you the money even when your company’s valuation is down.
 Your board may be a bit more sympathetic with you and give you another chance, but your customers, my friend, once you lose them, it’s very unlikely you’ll ever get them back.
 Sure, you may gain new customers in new markets with new offerings, but the ones you lose will tell many others why it’s better to stay away from your company.

 To get it right the first time requires an open mind, and, as Marc would say, radical honesty.
 It takes courage to face the uncomfortable questions and honesty to admit that we need to make changes.